lnnyj/fightcamp-take-home-challenge-ios/README.md

 #### Keeping code as clean and readable as possible
 I created helper methods for repeated processes and added comments and pragma marks that indicate the tasks for each section.
 For helper methods that leverage a specific UI component like UIImageView, UILabel, or UIButton, I stored them into helper files (see Labels.swift and Images.swift).

-Hey!
-Congratulations on making it to the next step in the interview process.
-We look forward to having you potentially join the FightCamp family!